Azure-Samples/service-fabric-dotnet-key-functions/README.md

 *__Enable HTTPS Web API Service__*

-Please check WebApi1 and Application1 projects to find the solution source code.
+Please check WebApi1 and SFApplication projects to find the solution source code.

 1\.
 Prepare a .pfx file.
 You can use makecert.exe to generate a test certificate.
 In this project, the name is vantest.pfx .